 In contrast to other X-ray contrast, the MRI contrast agent does not contain iodine.
 Sensitivity to this constrast is rare.
 It cannot, however, always be administered to patients who have poor renal function.

-The results will be discussed during the scheduled appointment with your physician.
+The results will be discussed during the booked appointment with your physician.